Mathématique: Chapter 55

 Jackson looked at him, his expression agonized.

-“She does,” Jackson whispered, looking at something Young couldn’t see.
+“She does.”
+Jackson stared into a distance Young couldn’t see.
 “Doesn’t she.”

-Jackson straightened, looked at the one-way mirror, then turned to look down at Young, still kneeling on the floor at his feet.
-He reached down and helped Young stand, then steadied him against the wave of agony from deconditioned muscles that had been left to their own confused devices for too long.
+Jackson straightened, looked through the one-way mirror, then turned to Young, still kneeling on the floor at his feet.
+He reached down to help Young stand, then steadied him against a wave of pain from deconditioned muscles.

-“Thanks,” Jackson whispered finally, still not looking at him.
+“Thanks,” Jackson said finally, still not looking at him.

-“For what,” Young said, trying to control his breathing.
+“For what?”
+Young ignored the fire in his hip.
 “You were going in there anyway, Jackson.
-Sooner or later, you were going in.
-I saved you probably about three minutes.”
+I saved you about three minutes.”

 Jackson smiled at him, sad and unbearable.
 “A lot can happen in three minutes.”